 - >> Please notify the school in the morning by 9:00 a.m. to excuse your student's absence.
-When reporting a lower school student absence, call the main office; when reporting an upper school student absence, call the MS/HS office. - >> Students will not be allowed to stay in school if they have a fever of 100.4 degrees or more, or show signs of vomiting or diarrhea. - >> Students are required to stay home until free of any fever, vomiting, or diarrhea for 24 hours and/or antibiotics have been taken for at least 24 hours. - >> Students are responsible for making up any work missed while absent.
+When reporting a lower school student absence, call the main office. - >> Students will not be allowed to stay in school if they have a fever of 100.4 degrees or more, or show signs of vomiting or diarrhea. - >> Students are required to stay home until free of any fever, vomiting, or diarrhea for 24 hours and/or antibiotics have been taken for at least 24 hours. - >> Students are responsible for making up any work missed while absent.
 All work missed as a result of absences must be made up in the same number of days absent.